Ultimate Guide to Hvar Island in Croatia

 - Must-Do’s in Hvar = Go sailing.
 Swim in crystal-clear turquoise waters.
 Stay up all night on a party island & “Carpe Diem.”
 Go to “Yacht Week” with your best friends.
 Watch the sunset at Hula Hula Beach Club.
 Dance the night away.

-- Is Hvar Island Good for Solo Travelers = Yes, if you’re extroverted.
-But Hvar is more ideal for girl’s or guy’s getaways, a romantic vacation, or an adult’s-only holiday.
+- Is Hvar Island Good for Solo Travelers?
+Yes, if you’re extroverted.
+But Hvar is better-suited for a girl’s or guy’s getaways, romantic vacation, or adult’s-only holiday.
 I saw very few children there, & the overall vibe is much more of an adult’s playground ~ particularly in Hvar Town.

 - Best Time to Visit Hvar = If you want warm weather, visit between May – October, but know that July & August will be VERY busy, & prices higher!
 Ideal months are June & September: great weather, less people.
 Low season is November – April; expect cool weather & lower prices.